11 Best TradingView Indicators in 2024

 5- VWAP (Volume Weighted Average Price)

-The VWAP is an intraday indicator that shows you where the most volume has occurred through a particular trading day.
+The VWAP is a TradingView indicator for day traders that shows you where the most volume has occurred through a particular trading day.
 It is considered about the fair price for a stock since it is where the most shares have been traded.

 VWAP strategies include buying when the price breaks over the VWAP for a continuation play.
 Alternatively, you can wait for the stock price to be far away from the VWAP and use a mean reversion strategy.
 You can also check out the anchored VWAP if you are not a day trader.